-Patagonia in Argentina ©
+Western Patagonia © David

-In villages along the valley of the Río Chubut visitors can explore the cultural legacy of the Welsh pioneers, and nearby at Punta Tombo lies the continent's largest penguin colony.
+In villages along the valley of the Río Chubut, visitors can explore the cultural legacy of the Welsh pioneers, and nearby at Punta Tombo lies the continent's largest penguin colony.
 Keen fly-fishermen come from around the world to test their skills in the region's rivers, the best known of which is the Río Gallegos.
 On the western fringe, along the Andes, you will find the most impressive of Patagonia's great lakes and national parks.
-The Parque Nacional Perito Moreno, with the aquamarine gem of Lago Belgrano, has excellent trekking possibilities as does the Parque Nacional Los Glaciares.
+The Parque Nacional Perito Moreno, home to the aquamarine gem of Lago Belgrano, has excellent trekking possibilities, as does the Parque Nacional Los Glaciares.
 Here visitors will find one of the world's natural wonders, the vast Perito Moreno Glacier, a great river of ice that breaks off into Lake Argentino.